biojppm/rapidyaml/README.md

 convenience wrappers for calling the several `Parser::parse()` overloads.

+### References: anchors and aliases

+Note that dereferencing is opt-in; after parsing, you have to call `Tree::resolve()` explicitly if you want resolved references in the tree.
+This method will resolve all references and substitute the anchored values in place of the reference.

+The `Tree::resolve()` method first does a full traversal of the tree to gather all anchors and references in a separate collection, then it goes through that collection to locate the names, which it does by obeying the YAML standard diktat that

+    an alias node refers to the most recent node in the serialization having the specified anchor

+So, depending on the number of anchor/alias nodes, this is a potentially expensive operation, with a best-case linear complexity (from the initial traversal) and a worst-case quadratic complexity (if every node has an alias/anchor).
+This potential cost is the reason for requiring an explicit call to `Tree::resolve()`.

 ### Traversing the tree

 The data tree is an index-linked array of `NodeData` elements.
 These are